syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 >**NOTE**
 * Most of the properties type and classes were same from [SfDateRangePicker]() except the followings [HijriDatePickerController](), [HijriDatePickerMonthCellStyle](), [HijriDatePickerMonthViewSettings](), [HijriDatePickerViewChangedArgs](), [HijriDatePickerYearCellStyle](), [HijriDateRange]() and [HijriDatePickerView]().
-* Use [HijriDateTime]() class to define the date for ‘SfHijriDateRangePicker’.
+* Use the [HijriDateTime]() class to define the date for ‘SfHijriDateRangePicker’.

 ## Multiple picker views
 The [SfHijriDateRangePickerView]() widget provides three different types of views to display.
-It can be assigned to widget constructor by using the [view]() property.
-Default view of the widget is month view.
-By default, current date will be displayed initially for all the date range picker views.
+It can be assigned to the widget constructor by using the [view]() property.
+The default view of the widget is the month view.
+By default, the current date will be displayed initially for all the date range picker views.

 {% tabs %}
 {% highlight Dart %}